 This means you will NOT HAVE TO PURCHASE any supplemental materials for this class.
 This is an intentional attempt to reduce the cost of Higher Education in the hopes of making it truly accessible to everyone.
-The OER textbook for this course is the primary resource for material on the examinations.
+The OER materials and PowerPoints for this course are the primary resources for material on the examinations.

 Please, if you have questions regarding the examination material, or any other questions regarding the course, do not hesitate to email me.
-Email is the best method of contact for me.
-I keep every email, from every student, in a file in my South Plains College (SPC) email account
+EMAIL is THE BEST METHOD of contact for me.
+I keep every email, from every student, in a file in my South Plains College (SPC) email account (efitzgerald@southplainscollege.edu).

-(efitzgerald@southplainscollege.edu).
 This allows me to "track" conversations I have with every student.
 I cannot "save" voicemails, text messages, or Blackboard messages in this fashion, so please use my and your SPC email.
 Thank you.